 So can’t draw a stick figure complete with a head attached.
 Join the club!
 But that doesn’t mean you can’t appreciate someone else’s talent, while potentially being inspired to finally paint your bathroom.
 I’m an enormous fan of the Golden Triangle of museums in Madrid, consisting of: the Prado, the Thyssen-Bornemisza and the Reina Sofia.
 In a few short blocks, I can enjoy everything from Botticelli to Velazquez and Goya to Renoir.
 If you’re into the less traveled path, I suggest the La Caixa art centre, which has made its home in a converted factory complete with a garden wall or the Matadero, an architecturally stunning contemporary arts center housed in an old slaughterhouse.

 Tip: Check out the free and reduced prices for the Prado, Reina Sofia and Thyssen-Bornemisza museums.

 Whether my stay is short term or long term, the best way to get involved is by avoiding the well-worn tourist track and diving into the social scene.
-Again, it’s all about tribes.
+Again, it’s all about tribes, especially for women travellers (I speak from experience as one!).
 With the enormous amount of tours, workshops and classes available to you, it’s simply a question of finding those people – or things – that resonate.
 From Spanish classes to cultural tours, your single status will award you ample opportunities to explore!
 And if nothing else, the native Madrileño leading your group will probably end up to be an invaluable resource for your stay. (photo by Jean-David & Anne-Laurel)